-The statistics were established from 1997.
+The statistics was first published in the year 1997.
 From 2004 new accounting regulations were adopted for the joint parish councils and the parochial church councils.

-The data is included in the national accounts, and also in international reporting.
+The data is included in the national accounts.

-The data collection covers all joint parish councils in the municipalities, and from 2004 also all parochial church councils.
+The data collection covers all joint parish councils in the municipalities, and all parochial church councils.

-The data collection includes all joint parish councils and parochial church councils.
+Accounting data is reported to SSB from the joint parish councils and parochial church

 Electronic controls are done before submitting and when Statistics Norway receives the reports.
 Further control is done later on.

 Accounts from some of the joint parish councils could still be missing before the publication.
-Data for the missing councils is therefore calculated based upon the population.
+Data for the missing councils is therefore calculated based on the total population.

-The new accounting regulations adopted in 2004 complicates comparisons with former years.
+The new accounting regulations adopted in 2004 can differ from the pervious years when compared.